 2010 – Citizens For Lower Taxes And A Stronger Economy – Vote No On 4

 Successfully Defeated 67% – 33%

-Consensus Communications served as General Consultant and Media Consultant for an effort to expose the negative consequences of a proposed amendment to Florida Constitution.
+Consensus Communications served as General Consultant for an effort to expose the negative consequences of a proposed amendment to Florida Constitution.
 After learning about the amendment’s unintended consequences from the ad we developed, voters overwhelmingly rejected the amendment that media polling a few weeks before election day showed passing.

 2008 – Floridians For Smarter Growth